 When comparing the morphospaces of species in different feeding guilds, we carried out a PCA on the complete character dataset while transforming inapplicable states of absent characters to zeros (i.e. cnidoband length = 0 when no cnidoband is present) to account for similarity based on character presence/absence.
 Using these principal components, we examined the occupation of the morphospace across species in different feeding guilds using a phylogenetic MANOVA with the package geiger (Harmon et al. 2007) to assess the variation explained, and a morphological disparity test with the package geomorph (Adams et al. 2016) to assess differences in the extent occupied by each guild.

 In order to detect and evaluate instances of convergent evolution, we used the package SURFACE (Ingram and Mahler 2013).
 This tool identifies OU regimes and their optima given a tree and character data, and then evaluates where the same regime has appeared independently in different lineages.
-We applied these analyses to the haploneme nematocyst length and width characters as well as to the most complete dataset without inapplicable character states.
+We applied these analyses to the haploneme nematocyst length and width characters as well as to the most complete dataset without inapplicable character states with 43 species and 186 specimens (SM17).

-In order to generate hypotheses on the diets of siphonophores using tentilla morphology, we used the discriminant analyses of principal components (DAPC) (Jombart et al. 2010) trained in Damian-Serrano et al. (2020).
+In order to generate hypotheses on the diets of siphonophores using tentilla morphology, we used the discriminant analyses of principal components (DAPC) (Jombart et al. 2010) trained in Damian-Serrano et al. (2021).
 We predict the feeding guilds of species in the dataset for which there are no published feeding observations using their morphological data as inputs, and presenting the predictive output in the form of posterior probabilities for each guild category.